 We search for information on a daily basis on the Internet, and our websites should be able to be searched as well.
 Avada offers a range of search features and functionality, which we will go over in this document.
-With Avada 5.9, we have added new functionality to search, including a whole new tab in the Fusion Theme Options.
+In Avada 5.9, we added new functionality to search, including a whole new tab in the Avada Global Options, and in Avada 6.2, we added the Search Element.
 We have also added options for filtering what content is searchable, a range of ways of displaying that content, and a ‘live search’ feature.
 Try it below…

 How To Enable Search

 To enable search on your Avada website, there are several options.

 Enable the Search Icon on the Main Menu – In the Global Options, at Avada > Options > Main Menu, there is an option to enable a Main Menu Search Icon.
 This places a search icon at the far right of your existing main menu.

 Use the Search Bar Option in a Page Title Bar – If you use a Page Title Bar, you can replace the Breadcrumbs with a Search Bar, either globally at Avada > Options > Page Title Bar > Breadcrumbs / Search Bar, or on a page by page basis in the Page Title Bar tab of the Avada Page Options.